List of Cultural Properties of Japan – writings (Hokkaido)

-This list is of the Cultural Properties of Japan designated in the categories of calligraphic works and classical texts (書跡・典籍, shoseki tenseki) and ancient documents (古文書, komonjo) for the Circuit of Hokkaidō.
+This list is of the Cultural Properties of Japan designated in the categories of calligraphic works and classical texts (書跡・典籍, shoseki tenseki) and ancient documents (古文書, komonjo) for the circuit of Hokkaido.

 National Cultural Properties

 Calligraphic works and classical texts

 As of 1 November 2016, one Important Cultural Property has been designated in the category of calligraphic works, being of national significance.